Essay on Parasitic Worms Hold Back Human Progress

 Repetition

 Repetition is an effective and powerful literary device strategy in a narrative poem.
-In this case, repeating keywords or phrases that are emotional or musical a few times makes it more natural to memorize.
-For instance, in his famous speech, Martin Luther King repeatedly repeated, “I have a dream” eight times, making the rhetoric powerful.
+In writing, repeating keywords or phrases that are emotional or musical a few times makes it more natural to memorize (Xiang & Yi, 2020).
+In his famous speech, Martin Luther King Jr. repeatedly repeated, “I have a dream” eight times, making his rhetoric powerful.
 Hence, repetition allows for poems to be more easily memorable.

 A narrative poem contains a formal meter and rhyme structure.
-Basically, the work has no predictable structure, but it utilizes many poetic tools.
-Further on, such type of work uses word sounds, such as assonance, the repeating of vowel sounds or alliteration, and the repetition of consonance sounds in the same line.
-Also, the poem has stanzas, which may be rhymed or not.
-In turn, sound play is crucial because it creates musicality to capture the readers.
+Basically, poetry has no predictable structure, but such a composition utilizes many poetic tools (Bullock, 2021).
+Further on, this type of poetic piece uses word sounds, such as assonance, a repetition of vowel sounds or alliteration, and a repetition of consonance sounds in the same line.
+In writing, such a composition has stanzas, which may be rhymed or not.
+Finally, sound play is crucial because it creates musicality to capture readers.

 The best narrative poems use precise imagery and descriptive words to bring out a story’s details.
-For instance, the figurative language helps to paint a rich picture of events.
-Also, to capture the reader’s attention, poets think of the five senses and use adjectives that help to describe what is happening.
-Basically, the descriptive words invoke sounds, tastes, smells, and feelings as the story unfolds.
-As a result of the imagery, readers can experience the world of the story and learn what is an example of a narrative poem.
-In this case, imaging creates a lot of sensory details that help in grabbing the audience’s attention.
+For example, correct figurative language in writing helps to paint a rich picture of events (Görey, 2017).
+To capture a reader’s attention, poets think of the five senses and use adjectives that help to describe what is happening.
+Basically, descriptive words invoke sounds, tastes, smells, and feelings as an entire poetry unfolds.
+As a result of using imagery, readers can experience a unique world of a particular story and learn its distinctive features.
+In poetry, imaging creates a lot of sensory details that help in grabbing a target audience’s attention.

 Storytelling

-Narrative poems skip the build-up and dive right into the center of the action.
-In this case, poets do not waste words by introducing characters or explaining scenes.
-Also, it starts in the middle of the action scene to bring the audience into the heart of the story.
+Narrative poems skip a build-up and dive right into a center of a specific action.
+In writing, poets do not waste words by introducing characters or explaining scenes (Martin, 2024).
+Moreover, storytelling starts in a middle of an action scene to bring an intended audience into a unique heart of a particular poetry.
 In turn, a narrative poem can tell an entire story in a few lines.

 Narrative Meaning and Function

-A narrative poem aims to make the voices of the narrator, and the characters heard to give a moral lesson at the end of the written piece.
-However, the lessons may be explicit or implicit.
-Hence, readers have to draw the meaning of the literature work through the analysis of characters and their actions.
-In the poem, the narrator experiences a particular emotion, and the poet makes sure that this feeling comes through in the choice of words and tone.
-Thus, narrative poems have moral lessons that inform, inspire, and act as guidance for the future.
+A narrative poem aims to make particular voices of a narrator and main characters heard to give a moral lesson at the end of a written piece.
+However, key lessons may be explicit or implicit.
+Hence, readers have to draw an actual meaning of literature poetry through an analysis of characters and their actions (Miller, 2023).
+In any literature piece, a narrator experiences a particular emotion, and a poet makes sure this feeling comes through in a specific choice of words and tone.
+Thus, narrative poems have moral lessons to inform, inspire, and act as guidance for the future.

 Importance of Inclusive Writing

-In a narrative poem, it is critical to use clear, objective, and stereotype-free language with no biases to avoid confusion and anger from readers.
-Basically, poets should avoid clichés and make generalizations when talking about race, ethnicity, gender, sexual orientation, or people with disabilities.
-For the poem to send the intended message, it is vital to avoid emphasizing gender inappropriately.
-Desist from writing in a way that treats women unequally or trivializes women or men.
-Hence, it avoids value judgments about anyone based on their gender.
-In turn, such utterances diminish objectivity, especially when women are relentlessly fighting for equality to overcome biases all over the world.
+In writing a narrative poem, it is critical to use clear, objective, and stereotype-free language with no biases to avoid confusion and anger from readers.
+Basically, poets should avoid clichés and make generalizations when talking about race, ethnicity, gender, sexual orientation, or people with disabilities (Martin, 2024).
+For a poem to send an intended message, it is vital to avoid emphasizing gender inappropriately and desist from writing in a way that treats women unequally or trivializes females or males.
+Hence, poets should avoid value judgments about anyone based on their gender.
+Besides, such utterances diminish objectivity, especially when women are relentlessly fighting for equality to overcome biases all over the world.
+In turn, some examples of sentence starters for beginning a narrative poem are:

 It was many and many a year ago,